Meethshah/Scrappy-Project/README.md

-# Navigating the Scrappy Project: A Guided Cohort Journey"
+# Navigating the Scrappy Project: A Guided Cohort Journey